Alumni Home

 Bedford Community Stadium Current Fundraising Efforts

-We need your help!
-As many of you know, the Bedford High School Alumni Association is still paying on the note for the Bedford Community Stadium, which is the home field for the Bedford Mules football team.
-The current balance is $280,000 on the one million dollar loan.
 We are proud of our community and its reputation and that’s why in 1997 we decided to make the stadium our first special project that is now benefiting everyone who lives here.
 Please become part of one of the largest privately funded projects in the State of Michigan.
 Here is how you can “Be A Part Of It”:

-2. Purchase a custom engraved brick with your personal message.
+1. Purchase a custom engraved brick with your personal message.
 These bricks will pave a pathway of pride throughout the Community Stadium and will be a lasting reminder of the contributors.
 The bricks make a wonderful gift or memorial.
 The cost to purchase a brick is $100 for a 4”x 8” or $200 for an 8”x 8” brick.
 Click here to download a buy a brick form.

-3. “Make A Pledge” to the Bedford Community Stadium over 5 years.
+2. “Make A Pledge” to the Bedford Community Stadium over 5 years.
 Your name will be included on a plaque on the “Recognition Wall of Fame” (located at the east end of the stadium) with a pledge of $1,000 ($200 per year) or more.
 Click here to download a pledge form.

-5. Click here to download a printable copy of the current list of naming rights and advertising opportunities for Bedford Community Stadium.
+4. Click here to download a printable copy of the current list of naming rights and advertising opportunities for Bedford Community Stadium.
 These new opportunities were announced January 2011.

 Click here to download a printable copy of the "Bedford Community Stadium Clubs" form.